vethman/Playwright.Extensions.Table/README.md

 ## Playwright.Extensions.Table

-The `Table` package contains the elements you need to test HTML tables.
-By default, tables are not supported by Playwright.
+The `Playwright.Extensions.Table` package contains the elements you need to test HTML tables.
+By default, tables are not supported by
+Playwright.
 This package enables you to test the structure and contents of tables with just a few lines of code.

 ### Example